eheydrick/wavaccine/README.md

 ## Pharmacy Chains

-Pharmacy chains part of the [Federal Retail Pharmacy Program](https://www.cdc.gov/vaccines/covid-19/retail-pharmacy-program/participating-pharmacies.html) include Kroger (Fred Meyer, QFC) and Albertsons (Safeway).
-Usually better to use the aggregators but if you really prefer one chain over the other, these can be checked individually.
+Pharmacy chains part of the [Federal Retail Pharmacy Program](https://www.cdc.gov/vaccines/covid-19/retail-pharmacy-program/participating-pharmacies.html) includes Kroger (Fred Meyer, QFC) and Albertsons (Safeway).
+Usually better to use the aggregators but if you prefer one chain over the other, these can be checked individually.

 * [Albertsons (Safeway)](https://www.mhealthappointments.com/covidappt)
 * [Kroger (Fred Meyer, QFC)](https://www.kroger.com/rx/covid-eligibility)